+The Atomic Age brought with it a frightening new reality: the threat of nuclear weapons.
 Minor first-degree burns can occur up to 11 km (6.8 miles) away, and third-degree burns, which destroy and blister skin tissue, can affect anyone up to 8 km (5 miles) away.
 Third-degree burns that cover more than 24 percent of the body would likely be fatal if people don't get medical care right away.
-It starts with a brighter flash than the sun.
-Trees, fences and people immediately catch fire.
+The only way to survive a nuclear bomb is to be far enough away from the blast.